lostella/lostella.github.io/about.md

 permalink: /about/
 ---

 Hello!
-My name is Lorenzo, I'm a Computer Scientist currently working at Amazon Web Services (AWS) in Berlin.
+I'm Lorenzo, a computer scientist currently working at AWS in Berlin.

 Previously I was Ph.D. student at [IMT School for Advanced Studies Lucca](http://www.imtlucca.it/) (Italy) and [KU Leuven](https://www.esat.kuleuven.be/stadius/) (Belgium), under the supervision of